Interdisciplinary Visual Artist

 B I O :

-Phylicia Ghee (Baltimore, MD) is an interdisciplinary visual artist and photographer; her artwork documents transition, explores healing, ritual, ceremony & rites of passage.
+Phylicia Ghee is an interdisciplinary visual artist and photographer; her artwork documents transition, explores healing, ritual, ceremony & personal rites of passage.
+Phylicia is interested in the intersection between the physical and the spiritual.
+Her work serves as both a medicine and a vehicle for epigenetics & neuroplasticity.
 Taught by her Grandfather at a very early age, Phylicia works in photography, performance, video, fibers, mixed media, installation & painting.
-She earned her BFA in Photography with a Concentration in Curatorial Studies from Maryland Institute College of Art.
+She earned her BFA in Photography with a Concentration in Curatorial Studies from MICA in 2010.

 A R T I S T